-- a.
-Use of all College learning and recreational facilities; for example, library, learning resource center, computer facilities, pool. - b.
+- 1. Use of all College learning and recreational facilities; for example, library, learning resource center, computer facilities, pool. - 2.
 Free on-campus parking (provided the emeritus is not employed for compensation on an adjunct or resident professor basis).
-The Senior Vice President of Administration & Finance will issue a card entitling the Professor Emeritus to this privilege upon request.

-- c.
-An invitation to attend the President's breakfast on graduation morning and to be seated with the faculty during graduation. - d.
-To be notified of and invited to College cultural and intellectual events.
+The Senior Vice President of Administration & Finance will issue a card entitling the Professor Emeritus to this privilege upon request. - 3.
+An invitation to attend the President's breakfast on graduation morning and to be seated with the faculty during graduation. - 4.
+To be notified of and invited to college cultural and intellectual events.